spryker/spryker-docs/docs/pbc/all/order-management-system/202212.0/domain-model-and-relationships/order-management-feature-domain-model-and-relationships.md

 ---
-title: Order Management feature domain model and relationships
+title: "Order Management feature: Domain model and relationships"
 last_updated: Aug 18, 2021
 description: The Order Management feature adds a collection of functionalities that let you see the quantity of the order items, their status, and how long they exist.
 template: concept-topic-template